-about the third week of August.
-There's no reason to expect that this year will be different.
-We
+started about the third week of August.
+There's no reason to expect that 2018 will be

 When buying winegrapes it's good to remember "You Get What You Pay

 Top quality Napa Cab winegrapes can cost as much as $8,000 a ton

 ($4.00/lb.)
 And, no, you can't buy them at any price because they are not available to

 The first choice of almost every winegrape grower is to sell their